 FAQs About Shipping Large Equipment – What You Need To Know

-If you want to ship large equipment such as construction equipment, mining equipment, farm equipment, or any other kind of industrial equipment, you may have a lot of questions about the process.
-In this guide from A-1 Auto Transport, we’re here to help.
+If you want to ship large industrial equipment, such as construction equipment, mining equipment, farm equipment, or any other kind, you may have many questions about the process.
+This guide from A-1 Auto Transport is here to help.

-We’ll discuss a few of the most common questions that customers ask when they’re shipping large, heavy equipment, and provide you with all of the answers you need to ship your machinery and equipment with confidence.
+We’ll discuss a few of the most common questions that customers ask when shipping large, heavy equipment, and provide you with all the answers you need to ship your machinery and equipment confidently.
 Let’s get started.

 What Is The Average Cost Of Shipping Large Equipment?

 The cost of shipping large equipment is usually somewhere between $1.75 per mile for long-haul jobs and can be as high as $5 per mile for short-haul jobs.
-The cost depends on a wide variety of factors including the size and weight of the equipment, whether or not it’s self-propelled, how far it’s being shipped, and more.
+The cost depends on various factors, including the size and weight of the equipment, whether or not it’s self-propelled, how far it’s being shipped, and more.

 Let’s discuss a few of these factors in more detail now.

 - Distance of shipment – The per-mile rate falls as the distance of your shipment grows.
-A 50-mile trip may incur a rate of $4 per mile, for example, but a 1,000-mile trip may be charged at $2 per mile.
+For example, a 50-mile trip may cost $4 per mile, but a 1,000-mile trip may be charged at $2 per mile.
 However, you’ll still pay more for a longer trip, even though the per-mile rate is lower.

-- Size and weight of equipment – Another main determining factor in the cost of shipping your large equipment is its overall dimensions and weight.
-Larger, bulkier equipment will almost always be more expensive to move compared to smaller equipment.
+- Size and weight of equipment.
+Another main determining factor in the cost of shipping your large equipment is its overall dimensions and weight.
+Larger, bulkier equipment will almost always be more expensive to move than smaller equipment.

 - Self-propulsion – A self-propelled piece of equipment like a skid steer, bulldozer, or tractor can be simply driven on and off a trailer during shipment, simplifying the process immensely.
 Equipment that is stationary or is not self-propelled will be more expensive and complex to load and unload.

-- Oversize load designation – Oversize loads are always more expensive to transport compared to standard loads and must meet a number of state and federal requirements to be transported legally and safely.
-Your shipping company must also hire one or more pilot cars, in most cases.
-Sometimes, oversize load designation is unavoidable, but it will always add more costs to your shipping job.
+- Oversize load designation – Oversize loads are always more expensive to transport than standard loads and must meet several state and federal requirements to be transported legally and safely.
+In most cases, your shipping company must also hire one or more pilot cars.
+Sometimes, oversized load designation is unavoidable, but it will constantly add more costs to your shipping job.

-- Availability of shipping jobs near your destination – This can be a concern when shipping goods like farm equipment to very rural areas that are 100-200 miles or further from a population center.
-If there are no freight jobs near your destination, the driver will have to “deadhead” to the nearest job, which will add more costs to your shipping job.
+- Availability of shipping jobs near your destination – This can be a concern when shipping goods like farm equipment to rural areas 100-200 miles or further from a population center.
+If there are no freight jobs near your destination, the driver must “deadhead” to the nearest job, adding more costs to your shipping job.

-Will My Large Equipment Qualify As An Oversize Load?
+Will My Large Equipment Qualify As an Oversized Load?

 How Will My Large Equipment Be Shipped?